Canada Games: Sports

-Over the course of the history of the Canada Games, a variety of sports have been added and dropped at various points within the Summer Games and Winter Games programs.
+Over the history of the Canada Games, more than 30 sports have been featured, a variety of sports have been added and dropped at various points within the Summer Games and Winter Games programs.
 The winter games include some sports not associated with winter.

-Former sports

-Fencing was previously a Winter Games sport before it was moved to Summer program for the Sherbrooke 2013 games and then removed altogether following those games.
-BMX, field hockey, and water polo were formerly in the Summer program as well.
-Racquetball was in the 1979, 1983, and 1991 Canada Winter Games, but hasn't been included since.

-Returning sports

-Fencing made its return to the Games during the 2023 Canada Winter Games in Prince Edward Island.
-Its last appearance had been during the 2013 Canada Summer Games.

-Box lacrosse made its return to the Summer Games during the 2022 Canada Summer Games.
-It was the first time box lacrosse had been featured since the 1985 Canada Games.
+The 2025 Canada Summer Games featured artistic swimming, athletics, baseball, basketball, box lacrosse, canoe-kayak, cycling, mountain biking, road cycling, diving, golf, rugby sevens, sailing, soccer, softball, swimming, tennis, volleyball, beach volleyball, volleyball, and wrestling.

+The 2023 Canada Winter Games featured alpine skiing, archery, badminton, biathlon, boxing, cross-country skiing, curling, fencing, figure skating, freestyle skiing, gymnastics, hockey, judo, karate, ringette, short track speed skating, snowboarding, speed skating, squash, table tennis, and wheelchair basketball.

 Organization

 The games are governed by the Canada Games Council, a private, non-profit organization.
 As the Games move from one host community to the next, the Council provides the continuity, leadership and support to Host Societies in key areas such as sport technical, organizational planning, ceremonies and protocol, marketing and sponsorship.
 In addition, the Canada Games Council ensures effective long-term partnerships with national sport organizations, governments and the corporate sector.
 The Canada Games Council is a well-established, national organization that fosters on-going partnerships with organizations at the municipal, provincial and national levels.